NEW: Car bomb in Kabul kills 5 after Obama visit

-The security risks in Afghanistan seemed particularly pronounced given the secretive nature and timing of the trip.
-Obama landed in Afghanistan in the cover of darkness, and the signing ceremony occurred in the early morning hours.
+The security risks in Afghanistan were evident from the secretive nature and timing of the trip.
+Obama landed in Afghanistan in the cover of darkness, and the signing ceremony occurred in the late evening.

 Back in the United States, politicians reacted to the president’s visit – some with praise, others claiming it was politically motivated.

 Presumptive GOP presidential nominee Mitt Romney said, “I am pleased that President Obama has returned to Afghanistan.
 Our troops and the American people deserve to hear from our president about what is at stake in this war.
 Success in Afghanistan is vital to our nation’s security.
 It would be a tragedy for Afghanistan and a strategic setback for America if the Taliban returned to power and once again created a sanctuary for terrorists.”